S3-working-group/s3-practical-guide/s3-practical-guide.md

 ## Pattern 9.7: Coordinator (Role)

-A person in the role of a coordinator is accountable for **coordinating a group's operations** and is **selected for a limited term.**
+A person in the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**

-- the coordinator may be selected by the group itself, or by a superset circle
+-   the coordinator may be selected by the group itself, or by the delegator
-- the coordinator role is an optional pattern for coordinating work within a domain
+-   several coordinators may collaborate to synchronize work across multiple domains
-- coordinators may collaborate to synchronize work across multiple domains
+-   instead of selecting a coordinator, a group may choose to self-organize

 ---